-Just wait until Santa’s elves show off the magnificent nine-foot tall decorated tree at the Park Hyatt Aviara in Carlsbad, just a half hour up the coast from San Diego.
+Just wait until Santa’s elves show off the magnificent nine-foot tall decorated tree at the Park Hyatt Aviara in Carlsbad, in the north part of San Diego County.
 The human elves are busily stacking, piping and contouring gingerbread, chocolate, and sugar icicles to make the fantasy tree.
 These three helpers are no ordinary assistants for Santa, they just happen to have recently won the Food Network’s Halloween Wars as Team Ghoul’d.
-Each has their own crafty skills, and jumped on board to make this a most spectacular tree.
+Each has their own crafty skills, and jumped on board to work many hours for this most spectacular tree.

 Executive pastry chef Christophe Rull received his culinary training in France and has won numerous awards for his chocolate showpieces; Liz Marek is an elaborate cake designer from Oregon; and Mike Brown from Missouri, is a top pumpkin carver – more like a sculptor.
 Now their winning talents have been reunited for the holiday splendor at this luxurious Carlsbad resort.

-They work in harmony to prepare the tree which will be displayed in the front entrance of the lobby.
+The team work in harmony to prepare the tree which will be displayed in the front entrance of the lobby.
 Each concentrates on his or her own task, and in-between there is a bit of talk how to improve on the piece.
 Thankfully, it’s not near as stressful as producing winning Halloween creations for the TV show (though in the long run, that was worth it, as they walked away with the $50,000 prize money).
-This go around of long days and many hours to construct the holiday chocolate tree will be holiday merriment which is a different type of prize.
+This holiday production of long days and many hours to construct the chocolate tree will be a different type of prize.

 Now Rull, Marek, and Brown busily mold and shape 50 pounds of chocolate, 40 pounds of modeling chocolate, 30 pounds of rice treats and 15 pounds of marshmallows.
 They let the fun of the season direct the tree design and all that goes with it.
 Santa’s workshop will have wrapped gifts and colorful ornaments.
 Months ago, they began designing the holiday display by sending sketches back and forth in messages.
 When they agreed on the concept, the resort knew this year’s display would be magical.